 - The company safety policy must be clearly stated so that all personnel can understand the importance of safety in relation to other organizational values.

-- Goals and objectives must be established, defined and effectively communicated so that employees throughout the organization understand the commitment of the company, the desired results, and the measures required to achieve those results.
+- Goals and objectives must be established, defined and communicated so that employees throughout the organization understand the commitment of the company, the desired results, and the measures required to achieve those results.

 - Management should involve employees at all levels of the organization in decisions that impact safety.
 If involved, employees are more likely to commit their insights and energy to achieving safety goals and objectives.